MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 1. Select **Save**.

 You don't need to add more records to the CoE Settings table.
-Any dependent components will always get values from the first record.<!--note from editor: Edits okay?-->
+Any dependent components will always get values from the first record.

 ## Set up audit log sync